hailex42/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/9a8a322b-5d82-4e03-a313-25b8152bbe45)

 <p>
-Create a user Jane Doe (jane_admin / Cyberlab123!).
+Create a user in the _Admins OU

+Name user Jane Doe, User logon name:jane_admin@nero.com Password:(eg.Forester23!)

   Add jane_admin to the Domain Admins security group.

 Log out and back in as mydomain.com\jane_admin—this is now your admin account.